-- Ask for additional records or testing,

-- Request an Independent Medical Exam (IME) at LASERS expense, or

-- Approve you for Disability retirement.
+- Ask for additional records or testing, - Request an Independent Medical Exam (IME) at LASERS expense, or - Make a recommendation of approval or denial for Disability retirement.

 If additional records and/or examinations are needed, the physician will not make a determination of disability until the necessary records and/or reports have been received.
 The physician will then submit the medical evaluation and his conclusions as to whether the member should be approved or denied for Disability retirement.